tmplab/LJay/README.md

 Laser points traced

+Because of blanking many points are automatically added and converted in etherdream coordinates system -32765 to +32765 in x and y axis.

 16 (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 65280, 65280, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0), (-1500.0, 1500.0, 0, 0, 0)
 8 (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0), (1500.0, 1500.0, 65280, 65280, 0)